Vitamoon/HANC/README.md

 MANIFEST (LIST OF FILES)
 ---
+apparently this section hates Markdown formatting and I can't be bothered to fix it

 readme.txt		          this file
 Shortcuts		            pin these to your desktop AutoHotkey v.1.1.34.03	necessary to run scripts